le-quentin/homeserver/README.md

 This is a long living DIY homeserver project that I build over the years in my spare time.
 My end goal is to replace most of my third-party cloud dependencies (Spotify, Netflix, Newsfeeds...) by self-hosted, open source alternatives.
 I'd also like to try some smart home solutions.

 This is the IaC repository for said homeserver, currently using:
+- Terraform for insfrastructure provisionning (VMs in Proxmox host)
-- Ansible for infrastructure deployment and setup
+- Ansible for infrastructure configuration and services setup
 - [git-crypt](https://github.com/AGWA/git-crypt) for secrets encryption
 - [gitleaks](https://github.com/gitleaks/gitleaks) to detect secrets possibly slipping through the net

-## Hardware configuration

-Currently my needs are met with a very cheap solution: a Raspberry Pi 4 (ARM).

-At some point, I'll opt for a more powerfull machine, and at that time I think I will migrate the infrastructure to a type 1 hypervisor (probably [proxmox](https://www.proxmox.com/en/), which I cannot use at the time because it doesn't work properly on RaspberryPi).
-I'll then be able to use the Proxmox Terraform provider to easily set it up.
-Until then, everything runs on the Pi's bare metal, via docker containers.
+Currently, the Terraform states are stored in local files that are pushed after being git-crypted.
+It's definitely not best practice, but it's enough for my current needs and to start experimenting with Terraform.

-## How to install
+## Requirements

-Requirements on the hosts:
+Requirements on the host:
-- Linux OS installed
+- Proxmox installed
-- SSH user/password connection enabled
+- SSH user/password connection enabled (would be better to not rely on that in the long run)
-- Python installed (out of the box on most distros)

 Then, from the control node (typically linux laptop):
 - Install Ansible (2.16.2+)
+- Install OpenTofu (1.8.2+), a truly open source Terraform fork
 - Install git-crypt
 - Make sure you have the GPG key in your keyring (passwords are encrypted via git-crypt)